cmudrc/fast-eng-super-resolution/README.md

 All results will be saved to the `./logs` folder.

+## Dataset
+The duct dataset in the paper is NOT included in this repository due to copyright reasons.
+However, the code can be easily adapted to other ANSYS Fluent simulation results.
+ANSYS mesh files `.msh` and Fluent output summary binary files are required for the training and prediction.
+Place the raw data in the `./data/raw` folder.
+Specify raw data file names in the `./dataset/GraphDataset.py` file, and the code should be able to process the data automatically.

 ## Configurations
 Several other models are also available in the `models` folder.
 To use a different model, change the `model` parameter when submitting the python script.
 Logging folders can also be specified.
 For example, to train a neural operator (NO) model, use the following command:
 ```bash